 The integration is based off installing a CloudZero agent as a daemonset to collection Kubernetes performance metrics and shipping then directly to CloudWatch Logs.
 The agent is a fork of the popular AWS Container Insight Agent.

 CloudZero combines the metrics from the CloudZero CloudWatch Agent with AWS billing information to automatically allocate costs to the workloads being orchestrated by Kubernetes.
 We calculate the cost of each pod within the architecture, and then re-aggregate them to attribute costs to other hierarchical kubernetes concepts, like namespaces and clusters.

 Container cost becomes a first class citizen along with your other AWS spend.
-Now Kubernetes, AWS, and Snowflake spend can be combined together to map to your business.
+Now Kubernetes, AWS, Azure, GCP, and Snowflake spend can be combined together to map to your business.

 Cost is calculated based on the cost of the EC2 instance - which represents the cost of a node in the Kubernetes system - combined with pod-level CPU and memory utilization using a custom cost model that CloudZero developed.
 This allows us to assign a portion of the node’s total cost to the pod.
 This is handled automatically in the CloudZero platform; there is no need for manual allocation rules.

 Generally speaking, this proportional algorithm works across a broad range of EC2 instance types, including those with SSD, NVMe SSD, GPU cores, GPU memory, and networking enhancements.

 The final result is a new way to explore your container costs over time by cluster, pod, or namespace using CloudZero.
 For example, we can use CloudZero to take a look at one of our clusters and see how its costs decrease as we scale down the cluster.